How Strengthening Ties with Employers Can Boost Undergraduate College Enrollment

 A mobile app containing all the information a potential applicant needs to know can also be useful, and many are available.
 Prospective students can download the app and learn about the upcoming online and in-person recruiting events.
 The app can then be carried over to support students once they are enrolled to ease the transition to college life and aid in student retention.
 By embracing mobile, you’re interacting with students where they are: on their phones!

-1. Use AI in the Recruitment Process
+1. Use AI in the College Recruitment Process

 With college recruiting continually expanding, it’s time to automate some of the more traditional practices.
 One automation tool is an online chatbot equipped with sophisticated natural language processing (NLP) that can help provide answers to prospective students looking through a college’s website.
 A chatbot’s 24/7 availability provides greater convenience for students and families who are unable to call during business hours and reduces the time spent by staff answering admissions inquiries.